wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/build-app-dataverse-teams/includes/03-customize-app.md

 For this lesson, we will change the title of the app, the layout of the gallery, and change the order of fields.

 To start, open Teams using the desktop client or browsing [Teams](https://teams.microsoft.com/?azure-portal=true) and open the Power Apps app.
-Click on the **Build** tab at the top and then select your app.
+Select on the **Build** tab at the top and then select your app.

 ![Screenshot of open app in Power Apps Studio.](../media/12-studio-open.png)